Arnold Thomson logo

 Unfortunately Trust and estate disputes are on the increase.
 These can be in the form of challenges to a Will or to the Executors, or where somebody has been left out of an estate.
 The obvious challenges include contesting the Will, if there might be issues with the Will itself, a claim under the Inheritance (Provisions for Family Dependents) Act 1975 where somebody has been left out of an estate, or not left as much as they believe they need.
 There may also be contentious probate disputes if there is a disagreement over how the estate should be administered.
 Trust disputes may also arise, necessitating the removal of a Trustee.
 Similarly, claims of professional negligence can be brought where a solicitor or Will writer is believed to have incorrectly drawn up a Will or has given negligent advice.

 In any of these situations, careful and professional handling is always key.
-With specialist knowledge and skilful guidance, we can assist where there are disagreements between beneficiaries, those in charge of administering the estate, or looking after various ass
+With specialist knowledge and skilful guidance, we can assist where there are disagreements between beneficiaries, those in charge of administering the estate, or looking after various assets.

 Administration of Estates and Probate